-This topic area covers statistics and information relating to population estimates for people from Black, Asian and Minority Ethnic (BAME) backgrounds in Hull including local strategic need and service provision.
-Further information relating to health, wellbeing and lifestyle risk factors is given within our Adult BAME Health and Wellbeing Surveys within Tools and Resources.
-Where information is available which relates to people from different BAME backgrounds, it is given for specific topic areas within this Joint Strategic Needs Assessment.
+This topic area covers statistics and information relating to population estimates for people from ethnic minority backgrounds in Hull including local strategic need and service provision.
+Further information relating to health, wellbeing and lifestyle risk factors is given within our Adult Health and Wellbeing Surveys within Tools and Resources.
+Where information is available which relates to people from different ethnic minority backgrounds, it is given for specific topic areas within this Joint Strategic Needs Assessment.
 Information is included within Children with Special Education Needs or Disabilities, on specific diseases and medical conditions including COVID-19 under Health Factors under Adults, within Schools, Education and Qualifications, etc.

 Headlines

-- Whilst the percentage of people from BAME backgrounds is relatively low compared to the England average, the percentages have increased in Hull over the last couple of decades.
+- Whilst the percentage of people from minority ethnic backgrounds is relatively low in Hull compared to the England average, although the percentages have increased in Hull over the last couple of decades.

-- Between 2011 and 2021, the largest increases in ethnicity occurred for Arab and other ethnic groups, Other White, Other Black, African and Bangladeshi.
+- Between 2011 and 2021, the largest increases in ethnicity occurred for Arab and other ethnic groups, other white, other black, black African and Bangladeshi.

-- The percentage of children from BAME groups attending Hull schools has increased from 9.1% in 2010 to 21.5% in 2020 with around 8,805 children attending Hull schools from BAME groups.
+- The percentage of children from ethnic minorities attending Hull schools has increased from 9.1% in 2010 to 21.5% in 2020 with around 8,805 children attending Hull schools from ethnic minorities.

 The Population Affected – Why Is It Important?